 A park representative shared that the night sky programming “allows us to share new cultural information for Native American tribes associated with the Battlefield through their star stories.”

-Over 500 visitors walked along several nearby trails that were major points of the battle in 2017, stopping to identify and view American Indian and Euro-American constellations and other astronomical features through telescopes and binoculars.
+In 2017, over 500 visitors walked along several nearby trails that were major points of the battle, stopping to identify and view American Indian and Euro-American constellations and other astronomical features through telescopes and binoculars.
 Participants also heard the American Indian stories behind each constellation from tribal elders or scholars, or park rangers, deepening their connection to the experience.

 In the winter months, this guided tour is offered by snowshoe.
 Visit the park’s website to learn more about the night skies as a cultural and historic resource, along with night sky viewing dates.

 Want to learn more about how you can enjoy the dark skies in your national parks?
 This stargazing guide can help you find a nearby national park with a night sky program.
 And if you’re inspired to capture the view, then this astrophotography overview will have you covered when you head to out #FindYourPark/#EncuentraTuParque.

 The wonder of the galaxy above comes to life when we take a moment to look up – and we’re proud to help ensure that this and future generations will continue to discover the true meaning of the old adage, “half the park is after dark.”
 Join us in protecting this unique experience and connecting park lovers to the beauty of the night skies.